fish-shell/fish-shell/doc_src/cmds/fish_title.rst

 Description
 -----------

-The ``fish_title`` function is executed before and after a new command is executed or put into the foreground and the output is used as a titlebar message.
+The ``ghoti_title`` function is executed before and after a new command is executed or put into the foreground and the output is used as a titlebar message.

-The first argument to fish_title contains the most recently executed foreground command as a string, if any.
+The first argument to ghoti_title contains the most recently executed foreground command as a string, if any.

 This requires that your terminal supports programmable titles and the feature is turned on.